Fintech Negligence Fuels Fraud Among Nigeria’s Unbanked, Middle Class, EFCC Warns

 How Fintech Negligence Fuels Fraud Among Nigeria's Unbanked, Middle Class, EFCC Warns

 The Economic and Financial Crimes Commission (EFCC) has sounded an alarm over the rise in fraudulent activities within Nigeria’s financial sector.
-According to EFCC Chairman Ola Olukoyede, negligence by some fintech companies in adhering to Know Your Customer (KYC) protocols is fueling financial crimes, particularly among the unbanked, under-served, and middle-class populations.
+According to EFCC Chairman Ola Olukoyede, negligence by some fintech companies in adhering to Know Your Customer (KYC) protocols is fuelling financial crimes, particularly among the unbanked, under-served, and middle-class populations.

 KYC Gaps and Fraud Vulnerabilities

-During a stakeholder engagement in Abuja, Olukoyede criticized fintech firms for their lax internal controls, especially when onboarding customers for tier-one accounts.
+During a stakeholder engagement in Abuja, Olukoyede criticised fintech firms for their lax internal controls, especially when onboarding customers for tier-one accounts.
 He noted that these accounts often bypass rigorous KYC checks, creating loopholes that fraudsters exploit.

 Join our WhatsApp Channel